jareckib/My-scripts-for-Proxmark3/README.md

-# new-ELECTRA-and-EM4102-cloning-script LUA

-                  ELECTRA or EM410x fob cloning SCRIPT
+My scripts for Proxmark3
-             v1.1.14  01/08/2023 made by Jarek Barwinski
+made by Jarek Barwinski

-   Cloning new ELECTRA tags or EM410x to T5577 tag.
-This script changes block 0 (Only for new ELECTRA tag).
-Additional data is written to block 3 and 4.
-The last ELECTRA ID can be accessed through the option ---> "-c".
-   For copy directly from the original ELECTRA tag, ---> option "-e".
-   For copy from input, EM410X ID ---> option "-s".
-Next option for cloning simple EM4102 ---> option "-m".
-If press  <enter> it,  which writes an ID.
-   If press <n> ---> exit the script.
+Script for cloning new ELECTRA tags or EM410x to T5577 and scripts to automate the process of cloning Paxton fobs and converting to EM4102 (Switch2 and Net2)